giuris/LANNA-Actam-Project/README.md

 We obtained the background using the gradient fading property of the CSS programming language.

 # TECHNOLOGIES USED
-This web application has been realized with the use of HTML, CSS and JavaScript languages and, thanks to the use of the Brackets editor, we were able to write every part of the code.
+This web application has been realized with the use of HTML, CSS and JavaScript languages and, thanks to the use of the Brackets editor, we were able to write every part of the code and collect everything here on GitHub.

 # FEATURES
-a

-## Main features
-a

 ### NOTE button
 Pressing the NOTE button you will be able to see the animations of the notes that you are playing on the right of the display.